lukereed1/arb-check-console/README.md

 npm install
 ```

-### 4. Edit API URL Endpoint:
+### 4. Edit API URL:

-- Open the config.json file in your preferred text editor and update the API_URL value to point to the appropriate endpoint:
+- Open the config.json file in your preferred text editor and update the API_URL:

   ```json
   {